Starbucks fires the leaders of a unionization effort at a Memphis store

-Less than a month after workers at a Memphis, Tennessee Starbucks location announced their plan to unionize—joining workers in stores across the country—multiple members of that store’s organizing committee have been fired in what union members allege is retaliation for speaking to the media, according to Starbucks Workers United, the collective of Starbucks partners who are organizing across the country.
-The terminations were confirmed by the company, who say the workers were fired for violating multiple safety and security policies.
+Less than a month after workers at a Memphis, Tennessee, Starbucks location announced their plan to unionize—joining workers in stores across the country—multiple members of that store’s organizing committee have been fired in what union members allege is retaliation for speaking to the media, according to Starbucks Workers United, the collective of Starbucks partners who are organizing across the country.
+The terminations were confirmed by the company, who contends the workers were fired for violating multiple safety and security policies.

 It’s not yet clear how many employees were terminated.
-Company spokesperson Reggie Borges says that details will forthcoming as conversations with some workers are ongoing; SB Workers United members said it was “virtually our entire union leadership in Memphis at the Poplar & Highland store.”
+Company spokesperson Reggie Borges says that details will be forthcoming, as conversations with some workers are ongoing; SB Workers United members said it was “virtually our entire union leadership in Memphis at the Poplar & Highland store.”

-According to Borges, the Starbucks workers in Memphis broke company policies when they opened a locked door after the close of the business, allowed partners not currently working as well as “unauthorized individuals” into the closed store, allowed those unauthorized individuals “behind the line and in the back of the house while leaving the unlocked door unattended,” and because one partner “was not the designed cash controller at the time” opened the store safe.
+According to Borges, the Starbucks workers in Memphis broke company policies when they opened a locked door after the close of the business, allowed partners not currently working, as well as “unauthorized individuals,” into the closed store; allowed those unauthorized individuals “behind the line and in the back of the house while leaving the unlocked door unattended,” and because one partner “who was not the designed cash controller at the time” opened the store safe.
 The “unauthorized individuals” in question include members of the media, who interviewed Memphis partners inside the store.

 You’re looking at the first @Starbucks employees in #Memphis trying to unionize.